FC Barcelona 6–1 Paris Saint-Germain FC: Post-match

 In the quarter-finals, Barcelona again suffered a heavy defeat in the first leg of the tie away from home, this time losing 3–0 to Juventus.
 However, they were unable to repeat their performance of the previous round and were eliminated after drawing 0–0 in the return leg.
+Barcelona also finished second in their league.
+Defending Champions League holders Real Madrid retained their title in Europe's most prestigious club competition and also won the Spanish league.

 One of the tie's main protagonists, Brazilian forward Neymar, was at the centre of a different matter involving the two clubs in August 2017 when he moved from Barcelona to Paris Saint-Germain for a world record transfer fee.

-In October 2022, PSG’s striker Edinson Cavani declared to Spanish sports website Relevo that he was so affected by the defeat that he needed psychological therapy to overcome the shock.
+In October 2022, PSG's striker Edinson Cavani declared to Spanish sports website Relevo that he was so affected by the defeat that he needed psychological therapy to overcome the shock.